NSHipster/articles/2018-12-17-bundles-and-packages.md

 Despite being distinct concepts, the terms "bundle" and "package" are frequently used interchangeably.
-Part of this is certainly due to their similar names, but perhaps the main source of confusion is that many bundles just so happen to be packages (and vice versa).
+Part of this is undoubtedly due to their similar names, but perhaps the main source of confusion is that many bundles just so happen to be packages (and vice versa).